cea-hpc/modules/doc/source/module.rst

    .. versionchanged:: 5.4
       Multiple names may be set on one extra specifier criterion to select modules matching any of these names

+   .. versionchanged:: 5.5
+      ``not:`` prefix for extra specifier criterion added to select modules not matching specified names

 .. _Module tags: